fmukwege/INFOF422_StatisticalFoundationsofMachineLearningProject_MUKWEGE_FRANK/README.md

 (Link to course URL : https://www.ulb.be/en/programme/info-f422)

-# Final grade of the project : 9/10.
+## Final grade of the project : 9/10.
 Final grade on the course : 14/20.
+Classifier accuracy : 72.25%

 # The goals of the project are:
 • To participate to the "Pump it Up: Data Mining the Water Table" DrivenData competition by implementing